xMartin/php-introduction/09_more_on_functions.md

 ## Type hinting

 Among the popular dynamic languages, PHP has an unusual feature.
 It's called ["type hinting"](http://php.net/manual/en/language.oop5.typehinting.php).
-In PHP, functions have s limited way of declaring the type of their expected arguments.
+In PHP, functions have a limited way of declaring the type of their expected arguments.
 If an argument is supposed to be an `array` or an instance of a specific class, we can make sure that these requirements are fulfilled.

 ```php